 - What space requirements are necessary for operations?

-It is helpful to create a list of priorities.
-Some may include better client access, a larger workspace, or a location with a lower cost of living for employees.
+It is helpful to create a list of priorities for the new office setup.
+Some may include better client access, a larger workspace, or a location with a lower cost of living for employees in the new office.
 Assessing these factors will provide a clear direction for the relocation.

 Selecting the appropriate location is critical.
 Several factors must guide this decision.
-Consider the following elements:
+Consider the following elements for a successful transition:

 - Proximity to clients and suppliers: A central location can enhance business relationships

-Visiting potential sites helps gather firsthand experience.
+Visiting potential office spaces helps gather firsthand experience.
 Each site’s advantages and disadvantages should be listed to simplify decision-making.

 Effective budget planning is necessary to avoid financial strain.
 Begin by estimating the costs associated with the move.
-Significant costs to include are:
+Significant costs to include in your budget for the new office are:

 - Moving expenses, such as trucks and labor